StanislavKropotin/Mario_Python_Game/README.md

 # Mario

-Небольшая игра на PyGame, просто чтобы познакомиться с библиотекой.
+A little game on PyGame, just to get acquainted with the library.

-Что сделать, чтобы работало:
+What to do to make it work:

-Необходимо установить зависимости (pip install -r requirements.txt)
+Dependencies need to be installed (pip install -r requirements.txt)

-Запустить файл mario.py
+Run the file mario.py

-Играть!
+Play!